 Yes–you should–but not all of it.
 A little love is good.
 Giving all your love and energy to a single creative project is irresponsible.
 Everything you create will allow space for improvement, evolution, and growth, but each individual project has finite growth potential.

-If you spend your lifetime writing a single novel that you rewrote 50 times until you got it just right, then you will have wasted years of energy that could have brought 50 other novels to life.
+If you spend your life writing a single novel that you rewrote 50 times until you got it just right, then you will have wasted years of energy that could have brought 50 other novels to life.

 You have to settle for “complete” and not “perfect”.

 What are the risks of your work being too precious?

 It’s harder to start new projects.